netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 : Refers to Internet Calendaring per {{!RFC5545}}.

 Interval:
-: Refers to an integer that specifies at which intervals a recurrence rule repeats.
+: Refers to an integer that specifies at which interval a recurrence rule repeats.
 Values are taken from "INTERVAL" rule in {{Section 3.3.10 of !RFC5545}}.
 : For example, "1", means every second for a secondly rule, every minute for a minutely rule, every hour for an hourly rule, etc.

 System:
-: Refers to an entity that host a schedule that is managed using the YANG module defined in this document.
+: Refers to an entity that hosts a schedule that is managed using the YANG module defined in this document.

 #  Module Overview {#sec-overview}